auraphp/Aura.Sql/README.md

 ## Dependencies

-This package requires PHP 5.6 or later; it has also been tested on PHP 7 and HHVM.
+This package requires PHP 7.2 or later.
+It has been tested on PHP 7.2-8.1.
 We recommend using the latest available version of PHP as a matter of principle.

 Aura library packages may sometimes depend on external interfaces, but never on external implementations.
 This allows compliance with community standards